 Disclosure: This article may contain compensated links.
 See our full disclosure here.

-Over Labor Day weekend, 240,000+ points were stolen from my Hilton Honors Account.
+Recently, 240,000+ points were stolen from my Hilton Honors Account.
 Here’s what happened, how it turned out, and how you can (and should) protect your airline frequent flyer miles and hotel points.

 My Hilton Honors points were stolen

-On Labor Day weekend, Jim and I were hosting a dinner party for friends.
+Over a long weekend, Jim and I were hosting a dinner party for friends.
 While I was busy getting dinner on the table, someone else was apparently busy emptying my Hilton Honors account.

 The timing could not have felt worse.
 Just as I was about to serve dinner to a houseful of guests, I happened to see an email notice pop up on my phone congratulating me for redeeming my Hilton Honors points at Amazon.com.
 The problem, of course, was that I had done no such thing.